 Enjoy a picture-perfect golf vacation

-Caribbean golf vacations offer an exceptional experience unlike anywhere else around the globe.
-Golfers are treated to a tropical island setting, an escape from everyday life while you take in the unique features found on the courses of the region’s main islands of the Dominican Republic.
+Golf vacations in the Caribbean offer an exceptional experience unlike anywhere else around the globe.
+Golfers are treated to a tropical island setting, an escape from everyday life while taking in the unique features found on the courses of the region’s main islands of the Dominican Republic.
 What makes Caribbean golf extra special is not just the top-notch courses but the sandy beaches, quality service and luxury accommodation.

-- All-inclusive hotels are in abundance - eat and drink to your heart's content
+- All-inclusive hotels are in abundance - eat & drink to your heart's content

 - Ocean-front courses by some top designers